naveedpash/codestat/content/blog/_index.md

 +++
-title = "Blog"
+title = "Resident Life"
-description = "These are a collection of issues I've faced in my life that I suspect other surgical residents may also have experienced.
-I decided to put them to words." sort_by = "date" template = "section.html"
+description = "Annals of Surgical Resident" sort_by = "date"
 +++

+Thematic journal of experiences that spanned my surgical residency and perhaps yours too...